jaygajjar7/Facebook-Album/README.md

-# Facebook-Album
+:camera: # Facebook-Album :camera:

-#Part-1: Album Slideshow
+## Album Slideshow

 User visits your script page
 User will be asked to connect using his FB account